SidratulAfrida/SidratulAfrida/README.md

 📫 I am passionate about exploring new technologies and always on the lookout for opportunities to learn and grow.

-Skills: REACT / HTML / CSS/deep learning/Artificial intelligence/java
+Skills: HTML / CSS/deep learning/Artificial intelligence/java

 - 🔭 I’m currently working on  Deep Learning-based activity recognition techniques using wearable sensors for my thesis.
-- 🌱 I’m currently learning Javascript,Java Spring Boot,Mern Stack Development and SQL
+- 🌱 I’m currently learning Javascript,Mern Stack Development and SQL
 - 👯 I’m looking to collaborate on github
 - 😄 Pronouns: She/Her